Changes coming 1 July 2025

 You and all liquor service and crowd control employees must hold a valid Responsible Service of Alcohol (RSA) certification.

 An ACT RSA certificate is valid for 3 years.
-Employees can renew once they’ve completed an ACT approved refresher RSA training program.
+Staff must complete an ACT approved refresher course before they can renew their certificate.

 RSA training is available through Access Canberra approved providers.